netdevops/hier_config/docs/advanced-topics.md

 #### sectional_overwrite_no_negate

 The sectional overwrite with no negate hier_config option will completely overwrite sections of configuration without negating them.
-This option is often used with the RPL sections of IOS-XR devices that require that the entire RPL be re-created when making modifications to them, rather than editing individual lines within the RPL.
+This option is often used with the RPL sections of IOS XR devices that require that the entire RPL be re-created when making modifications to them, rather than editing individual lines within the RPL.

 An example of sectional overwrite with no negate is: